Cancer Research UK logo.

 Your doctor may also ask you to have a salivary test to check the levels of hormones in your body.

-Scans of your body can let you know where a tumour is, how big it is and whether it has spread anywhere else.
+Scans of your body can show where a tumour is, how big it is and whether it has spread anywhere else.
 This can help to stage the cancer.

 The tests you might have include: